Mattie the Goose-boy (poem): The first repayment

 Three years after Matyi's punishment, Döbröghy begins building a castle for himself.
 The construction goes on very slowly, because of the lack of carpenters.
 Matyi dresses as an Italian architect-maestro, and he visits the construction site.
 He lures the lord and his servants to the nearby forest to gather wood for the structure.
 After ordering all the servants and guards to harvest the forest, he then lures Döbröghy away, ties him to a tree with a rope, and lashes him for the first time.

 The second repayment

-After being lashed, Dániel Döbröghy is being cured in his fancy new castle.
+After being lashed, Lord Döbröghy is being cured in his fancy new castle.
 He orders his soldiers to get him a real doctor, because he claims his wound isn't healing.
 The servants go to seek a doctor.
 Matyi dresses as a German battlefield medic, and he is brought to the lord and ordered to cure him.
 He sends the whole folk of the castle out to the nearby field to collect some special fictional herbs, playing into the ineptitude of the staff.
 While everybody is out harvesting, Matyi gives Döbröghy the second revenge.
 After that he frees the geese of the village, which formerly were imprisoned by the lord.